python/devguide/coverage.rst

     make coverage-lcov

-assembles coverage data, removes 3rd party and system libaries and finally creates a report.
+assembles coverage data, removes 3rd party and system libraries and finally creates a report.
 You can skip both steps and just run::

     make coverage-report